invest41/Computer-Vision-in-Medicine/Chest-Radiograph/Read.md

-#This is a repository for developing algorithms for predicting lung conditions on chest radiograph
+> **This is a repository for developing algorithms which predict lung conditions on chest radiograph**